GregValiant/GV-PostProcessors/prusa scripts/README.md

 - These post-processors are "python scripts" and Python must be installed on your computer.
 - "GregValiants_AddLayerNumbers" must be run first in order for the other scripts to work (they will search for Layer Numbers).

-In both Prusa and Orca, the post processors need to be entered into the "Output Options" "Post-processing scripts" text box in this manner...
+In all three slicers, the post processors need to be entered into the "Output Options" "Post-processing scripts" text box in this manner...
 "C:\Users\grego\AppData\Local\Programs\Python\Python313\python.exe" "C:\Users\grego\Documents\PrusaScripts\GregValiants_AddLayerNumbers.py";
 The quotation marks are necessary on my installtion of Windows 10 Pro.
 The first part of the line is the path and file name for "python.exe" (on your computer) followed by a single "space".